Is Technology Helping or Hurting Our Relationships?

 Maintaining connection during separations or busy schedules

-Offering fun shared experiences (sending memes, playlists, photos)
+Offering shared experiences such as memes, playlists, or photos

 The key difference is intention.
-When technology is used as a tool for connection, not a distraction, it can become a meaningful part of a relationship rather than a barrier.
+When technology is used as a tool for connection rather than distraction, it can support healthier relationships.

-Modern technology wasn’t designed with relationships in mind, it was designed to capture attention.
-Notifications, algorithms, and endless streams of content pull us into our screens, not because we’re weak-willed, but because these systems are built to keep us engaged.
+Modern technology was not designed with relationships in mind.
+It was designed to capture attention.
+Notifications, algorithms, and endless streams of content pull us into our screens not because we lack discipline, but because these systems are built to keep us engaged.

 As a result, couples often find themselves navigating: